Fixel656/Roblox-Emotes-GUI-Script-R6-R15/README.md

 <br>

 ### What this Gui can do?
-- Play FE animations, of course (**43** R6 animations AND more than **100** R15 animations)
+- Play FE animations (**43** R6 animations AND more than **100** R15 animations)
 - Highly configurable Button and animation functions
-- Abibily to change animation speed.
-The number you write in the window is adding to the default speed, if you type negative number, it will make animation slower, but if summary speed will be negative, animation won't work, and if summary is 0, animation will stuck on first frames.
-- Gui will reappear on Player.CharacterAdded so it prevents Gui to disappear or stop working on death
+- Abibily to change animation speed
 - All anmations have Action3 or Action4 priority so it wont be replaced or conflicting with default animations
 - You can loop unlooped anims by clicking RMB on them
-- You can preview Animation by hovering on anim button
+- Preview animation by hovering on it's anim button
-- Search animation you need (no need to follow the symbol case)
 - Cool options: Pausing all animations, stopping all default animations, pausing default "Animate" script, falling and reversing animations
 - Other color themes
-- Saveable settings and position
 - Ability to use animation by entering its ID
 - Added SGA - SpecificGameAnimations: file with Animations for specific games.
 It will be places with emotes available in these places specifically.<br/>
 I will add it manually and type available ones in README.
 Also you can add files for yourself in your files folder.
 More information [here](https://github.com/Fixel656/Roblox-Emotes-GUI-Script-R6-R15/wiki/SpecificGameAnimations-and-how-to-make-your-own-SGA). <br/>
 (You can add your SGA in [Discussions](https://github.com/Fixel656/Roblox-Emotes-GUI-Script-R6-R15/discussions/categories/your-sga-specific-game-animations) so i can add it to Github)<br/>
 - Emote wheel (Activate by <kbd>,</kbd> button.
 You can't edit emotes for it in Gui itself (at least for now), You'll need to edit files in EmoterData folder.
-(Gonna add a guide later).

 ### To do:
 - Update AutoPause function for animation